 The Old Water Tower

 As the town grew and demand for a good domestic water supply increased, a new Art Deco style water tower was built next to the original one in 1937, with a capacity to hold 150,000 gallons of water.
 The Old Water Tower was sold first to Southwold Borough Council and later to a number of different owners before being returned to the town council in 1987, for a fee of £100.
-After that it was leased by the RNLI who used it as a Lifeboat Museum and the Adnams Brewery before we at So Southwold took it on.
+After that, it was leased by the RNLI who used it as a Lifeboat Museum and the Adnams Brewery.